2018ik/2018ik.github.io/_wiki/light.markdown

 ## Blindness

-The absent of light means we are blind.
+The absent of light is blindness.

 ### Elisha

 Elisha struck the Syrians with blindness.
 The New Testament ministry to deal with the enemy is to make them blind, open their eyes, and give them a feast.

 ### Saul of Tarsus

 ## Testimonies